Omkar31415/ML_Project/README.md

 # ML_Project
-## It's an End to End Machine learning Project.
+## It's an End to End Machine learning Project on Student performance.

 #### Initial Setup
 To create env: